nloyfer/wgbs_tools/tutorial/README.md

 ## Bimodal and ASM analysis

 Bimodal regions are those where CpG methylation is distributed from two differently behaving sources.
 One common example of this, in samples with pure cell types, is allele-specific methylation (ASM).
-Allele specific methylation is the phenomenon whereby one allele is highly methylated and the other is lowly methylated.
-This occurs in sequence-dependent ASM, meQTLs, and imprinting control regions, as well as some other phenomenon. wgbstools provides tools for bimodal and ASM analysis.
+Allele-specific methylation is the phenomenon whereby one allele is highly methylated and the other is lowly methylated.
+This occurs in sequence-dependent ASM, meQTLs, and imprinting control regions, as well as some other phenomena. wgbstools provides tools for bimodal and ASM analysis.

 We begin by creating pat files for our bam:
 ```bash